 In addition, the Corporate Manager - Internal Audit undertakes an independent review of the Governance Framework and the method of scoring and evidence, on an annual basis.
-The review of the 20210/2242020/24 Framework was completed in April 2021May 2022 and provided 'high' assurance that there was a sound system of scrutiny and robustness in place.
-This was reported to the Governance and Audit Committee in April 2021June 2022.
-The review of the 2021/22 Framework is still in progress.
+The review of the 2021/22 Framework was completed in May 2022 and provided 'high' assurance that there was a sound system of scrutiny and robustness in place.
+This was reported to the Governance and Audit Committee in June 2022.